Mike-Resheph/MifareCatcher/README.md

 *** Requirements
 Run the "setup.sh" script before using this tool the first time.
-You may have to set execute permissions on this file using "chmod u+x setup.sh"
+You may have to set execute permissions on this file using "chmod u+x setup.sh" There is no danger in running this several times and it does not affect, say, Apache 2 if you already have that running.

 This script will:
-1) Install the metapackage kali-linux-rfid
+1) Install the metapackage kali-linux-rfid, Apache2 and hostAPd
 2) Create the subfolder "dumps"
 3) Make some files executable